GitHub Copilot

 In VS Code: Open GitHub Copilot → Configure Skills.
 Both hawkscan and stackhawk-api should appear in the list.

-Ask Copilot: "What StackHawk skills do you have?" — the response should mention both the HawkScan DAST skill and the StackHawk API skill.
+Ask Copilot: "What StackHawk skills do you have?" — the response should mention both the HawkScan security scanning skill and the StackHawk API skill.

 Usage